Skip to content

 The importance of the rejection letter

-While rejecting applicants or sending rejection letters is probably not your favorite part of your role (at least, we hope not!), they are important for a few reasons:
+While rejecting applicants or sending rejection letters probably isn’t your favorite part of your role (at least we hope not!), they are important for a few reasons:

-• Building relationships in your talent pool: A well-written rejection can demonstrate that you appreciate the candidate’s time and effort.
-And this can go a long way in building a relationship with them (and other potential candidates they chat with).
-Plus, it makes it more viable to retain their details in the talent pool for future endeavors.
+• Building relationships in your talent pool: A well-written and polite rejection letter can demonstrate that you appreciate the candidate’s time and effort, which can go a long way in building a relationship with them (and other potential candidates they chat with).
+Plus, they’ll be more likely to allow you to retain their details in the talent pool for future openings.

-• Improving your candidate experience and employer brand: A thoughtful rejection letter can also boost your employer brand.
-How?
-Applicants want to feel that your company appreciates their efforts, even if they didn’t get the job position.
+• Improving your candidate experience and employer brand: Applicants want to feel that your company appreciates their efforts, even if they didn’t get the job position.
 Then they’ll be more likely to recommend your company to other candidates (or re-apply at a later stage).
 If you can get the letter to them in good time, too, then you’re also supporting a good candidate experience.

 • Give and receive feedback on your interview process: Provide applicants with valuable feedback on why they were unsuccessful for a particular role, and offer job-seeking advice on how they can improve.
-Plus, creating this gesture makes it easier to solicit feedback on the interview process from them.
+This gesture makes it easier to solicit feedback on the interview process from them, too, which you should take and implement to improve your own processes.

-But how do you create meaningful rejection letters when you have a looming pile of candidates to communicate with?
-Rejection letter templates are one tool that can help.
+But how do you create a meaningful rejection letter after an interview when you have a looming pile of candidates to communicate with and other job tasks to handle?

 How to write a great rejection letter (+ rejection letter templates)

-We know it can be difficult to treat each candidate as an individual — and a fellow human — after your 100th or 1000th letter!
-So, here are a few tips (and rejection letter samples)to help personalize, automate, and reduce the stress of the process.
+We know it can be difficult to treat each candidate as an individual after your 100th or 1000th letter!
+So, here are a few tips (and rejection letter samples) to help personalize, automate, and reduce the stress of the process.

 Top tips to enlarge those brains Top tip: